 Two £1,000 allowances for property and trading income are available.

 Where the allowances cover all of an individual’s relevant income (before expenses) then they no longer have to declare or pay tax on this income.
 Those with higher amounts of income have the choice, when calculating their taxable profits, of deducting the allowance from their receipts, instead of deducting the actual allowable expenses.
 The trading allowance will also apply for Class 4 NICs.

 The allowances do not apply to income on which rent a room relief is given.
 Neither do the allowances apply to partnership income from carrying on a trade, profession or property business in partnership.

 The trading allowance may also apply to certain miscellaneous income from providing assets or services to the extent that the £1,000 trading allowance is not otherwise used.

 Whilst some generalisations can be made about buy to let properties it is always necessary to tailor any advice to your personal situation.
 Any plan must take into account your circumstances and aspirations.

 Whilst a successful buy to let cannot be guaranteed, professional advice can help to sort out some of the potential problems and structure the investment correctly.

-If you live in the London area we would be happy to discuss buy to let further with you.
+If you live in the Shenfield area we would be happy to discuss buy to let further with you.
 Please contact us at Tish Press & Company for more detailed advice.